 However, Dalmatian’s color may affect its health.
 This is evident in albino Dalmatians who may be at risk of the following:

-- Blindness: Due to some deformities that may occur in an albino Dalmatian’s eyes, the majority of them have poor vision or blind from birth.
+- Blindness: Due to some deformities that may occur in an albino Dalmatian’s eyes, the majority of them have poor vision or are blind from birth.
 Unfortunately, the chances of them seeing it are totally slim.

 - Deafness: Deafness is already a prevalent condition among all Dalmatian colors, but it is most common in albino Dalmatians.
-Dogs afflicted with this have a hearing loss since birth, or they are gradually acquiring deafness as they mature.
+Dogs afflicted with this have hearing loss since birth, or they are gradually acquiring deafness as they mature.

 - Sun Sensitivity: Since albino Dalmatians lack melanin on their coat, they don’t have any protection from the sun’s UV rays.
 This may lead to sunburn and various skin allergies.